 Training in Oral and Maxillofacial Surgery is completed under the supervision of trained Oral and Maxillofacial Surgeons and other surgical consultants where rotations in other disciplines are required.
-Training posts in OMS can be located in hospitals, oral health centres, or private practice.
+Training posts in OMS can be located in hospitals, oral health centres or in a private practice.
 Training posts are grouped in a regional training centre.
-Each training post within the regional training centre is accredited (either conditionally or fully accredited) to ensure the provision of training of the highest standard.
+Each training post within the regional training centre is accredited (either conditionally or fully accredited) to ensure provision of training of the highest standard.

-Each regional training centre has a Regional Surgical Committee (RSC) and a Director of Training (DoT).
-Directors of Training appoint trainees to training posts, evaluate trainee and supervisor performance, and implement the OMS training program curriculum.
+For each regional training centre there is a Regional Surgical Committee (RSC) and a Director of Training (DoT).
+Directors of Training are responsible for the appointment of trainees to training posts, evaluation of trainees' and supervisors' performance and implementation of the OMS training program curriculum.

-Membership of the RSC comprises a DoT, the Chair of the RSC, Heads of Unit and representatives from the training hospitals, Supervisors of Training, persons providing academic and surgical input in the accredited posts, and a trainee representative.
+Membership of the RSC comprises a DoT, the Chair of the RSC, Heads of Unit and representatives from the training hospitals, Supervisors of Training, persons providing academic and surgical input in the accredited posts as well as a trainee representative.

 Each trainee will be allocated a Supervisor of Training (SoT) for each training post.
 The SoTs are nominated by the Regional Surgical Committee and hold the FRACDS (OMS) or an equivalent qualification acceptable to the BoS OMS.
 In hospitals with larger numbers of trainees, the BoS may approve more than one SoT.
-Where possible, there should be one SoT for up to four trainees and two SoTs for up to seven trainees.
+Where possible there should be one SoT for up to four trainees and two SoTs for up to seven trainees.

-The role of the SoT is to support trainees and ensure hands-on supervision and training.
-This supervision must include regular, constructive formal, and informal feedback.
-SoTs will ensure that trainees are given opportunities to practise their skills under supervision and are supervised during new procedures by a surgical consultant or senior registrar.
-They will make every reasonable effort to ensure that trainees have appropriate support from on-call surgical consultants after hours and will encourage trainees to improve their communication and decision-making skills.
-Supervisors will also be available to listen to 'trainees' concerns about training and respect their right to be assertive and questioning.
+The role of the SoT is to provide support to trainees and ensure hands-on supervision and training.
+This supervision must include regular, constructive formal and informal feedback.
+SoTs will ensure that trainees are given opportunities to practise their skills under supervision and are supervised during new procedures by a consultant or senior registrar.
+They will make every reasonable effort to ensure that trainees have appropriate support from on-call consultants after hours and will encourage trainees to improve their communication and decision-making skills.
+Supervisors will also be available to listen to trainees' concerns about training and respect their right to be assertive and questioning.

-Some instruction during the OMS training program may be undertaken by Visiting Medical Officers (VMOs), who are fully qualified and registered specialists (OMS or related specialities).
+Some instruction during the OMS training program may be undertaken by Visiting Medical Officers (VMOs), who are fully qualified and registered specialists (OMS or related specialties).